Thocook/Amazon_Webscraping/README.md

 ## Example Usage

-Explore the provided example in the script to see how the web scraping function extracts information from a sample Amazon product URL, creating a Pandas DataFrame for analysis and visualization.
+Explore the provided example for Maple Syrup in the script to see how the web scraping function extracts information from a sample Amazon product URL, creating a Pandas DataFrame for analysis and visualization.

 ## Contributions